veicco/safewallet/README.md

 cancelled, or when the contract is killed ( in which case the remaining funds are transferred to the owner.

+## Future features:
+ - ability for the owner to add trusted withdrawal addresses

 ## Testing

 Cheat sheet for private network setup.